microsoft/ivy/doc/proving.md

 The free variable *X* in the formula is taken as universally quantified.
 The text `symmetry_r` between brackets is a name for the axiom and is optional.
 The axiom is simply admitted in the current context without proof.
 Axioms are dangerous, since they can introduce inconsistencies.
-You should use axioms only if you are developing a foundational theory and you know what you are doing.
+You should use axioms only if you are developing a foundational theory and you know what you are doing, or to make a temporary assumption that will later be removed.

 Properties
 ----------